vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   .. note::
     It will only be included if your copy of Qt includes the XML module.

-When PyQt is configured a file called :file:`PyQt4.api` is generated.
-This can be used by the QScintilla editor component (at http://www.riverbankcomputing.com/software/qscintilla/) to enable the use of auto-completion and call tips when editing PyQt code.
+When PyQt4 is configured a file called :file:`PyQt4.api` is generated.
+This can be used by the QScintilla editor component (at http://www.riverbankcomputing.com/software/qscintilla/) to enable the use of auto-completion and call tips when editing PyQt4 code.
 The API file is installed automatically if QScintilla is already installed.

-PyQt includes a large number of examples.
+PyQt4 includes a large number of examples.
 These are ports to Python of many of the C++ examples provided with Qt.
 They can be found in the :file:`examples` directory.

-Finally, PyQt contains the ``.sip`` files used by SIP to generate PyQt itself.
+Finally, PyQt4 contains the ``.sip`` files used by SIP to generate PyQt4 itself.
 These can be used by developers of bindings of other Qt based class libraries - for example `PyQwt and PyQwt3D <http://pyqwt.sourceforge.net/>`__.